escapegameibk/host/README.md

 checked during initialisation.
 A trigger requires a device, register and target to be specified.
 The target is written to the device at the specified register.

+### ECPROTO

+The ecproto or shortened ecp module is rosponsible for connection handling with ecproto capable devices.
+The ecproto protocol definition may be looked at at ../microcontroller/ECPROTO.md

 ## Hints

 Hins are, well obviously, meant to help the players.
 The global field "hints"